-No naming names here but smelly sneakers and gym shoes really are truly horrible.
+No naming names here but the foul odors from sneakers and gym shoes are truly horrible.

-Next time you put them outside the door for an airing, do this – Fill a sock with some cat litter and place one sock in each shoe.
+Next time you put your shoes outside the door for an airing, do this – Fill a sock with some cat litter and place one sock in each shoe.
 The litter will absorb odors.
 Throw away the litter.

 Stockings can be used instead of socks.
 No stockings?
-Knee highs are pretty cheap and would do the job well.
+Knee high stockings are cheap and would do the job well.